brunswyck/docuhub/docs/_sources/index.rst.txt

-.. bedocs documentation master file, created by sphinx-quickstart on Thu May 20 16:07:14 2021.
+..
+Patrick's documentation master file, created by sphinx-quickstart on Thu May 20 16:07:14 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.